Leptigen Review Snapshot

 Leptigen's ingredients include two central agents, Meratrim and ChromeMate.
 Supposedly, Meratrim contains fruit and flower extracts.
 The first, sphaeranthus indicus, is used in Ayurvedic medicine to treat epilepsy, mental illness and diabetes.
 There is not a lot of information about the flower extract being a weight loss product.
 The second ingredient garcinia mangostana is also known as mangosteen.
 Mangosteen is traditionally used to treat mental illness and tuberculosis.
 The information claims the two work together to aid weight loss.

 ChromeMate is a form of chromium known as chromium polynicotinate.
 The information claims that ChromeMate regulates blood glucose levels.
 The theory is that blood glucose strongly impacts weight loss, since people eat more when glucose levels drop and eventually gain weight.
-However, there is concern about chromium and Leptigen side effects.
-The body contains chromium so taking more could possibly harm the liver.

 The website indicates the Food and Drug Administration is not monitoring its products.